 Avg.
 Compensation $51,653

 |$200k - $250k||0|

 |$120k - $160k||3|

 About Pentecostal Assemblies of Canada:

-This charity report is an update that is being reviewed by Pentecostal Assemblies of Canada.
+This charity report is an update that has been sent to Pentecostal Assemblies of Canada for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 |Program costs - International||17,872||17,956||17,326|

 |Cash flow from operations||2,734||213||750|